- Aria Amazon

 Wake up early and head to Yacapana Island – known as the "Isle of the Iguana.”
 Cruise aboard launches for photo opportunities of unique flora and fauna.
 Bait your hooks and try to catch one of Amazonia’s fearsome piranhas!
 As the sun sets, enjoy a once-in-a-lifetime opportunity to see and photograph both gray and pink freshwater dolphins.
 Amazonian people believe that these dolphins turn into humans to steal handsome men and pretty women from their villages during celebrations.
 After dark, search the jungle discovering exotic wildlife such as caimans and frogs.

-This morning, sail along the vast Pacaya Samiria Reserve, a flooded forest covering five million acres at the headwaters of the Amazon Basin.
+In the morning, sail along the vast Pacaya Samiria Reserve, a flooded forest covering five million acres at the headwaters of the Amazon Basin.
 View a great spectacle of the Southern Hemisphere: the sun rising over the birthplace of the Amazon River.
 Here the union of two major tributaries, the Ucayali and the Marañon, form the world’s greatest waterway.
-Watch for large-billed terns, laughing falcons, gray tanagers, sandpipers, five kinds of parakeets, exotic short-tailed parrots, and dozens of other birds.
-Head to Puerto Prado native village to meet the Cocama Indians and learn about their culture and traditions.
+Watch for large-billed terns, laughing falcons, gray tanagers, sandpipers, five kinds of parakeets, exotic short-tailed parrots, and countless other colorful birds.

 What to Expect in Low Water Season: